NEMSLinux/nems-docs/check_commands/check_nems_php_agent.rst

   ./check_nems_php_agent 3 9 https://example.com/nems-agent.php load

-WARN if /var disk usage is over 80%, CRIT if over 90%.
+WARN if /mnt/backup disk usage is over 80%, CRIT if over 90%.
+Will also be CRIT if the disk is unmounted from /mnt/backup on the destination server.

 .. code-block:: console

-  ./check_nems_php_agent 80 90 https://example.com/nems-agent.php disk /var
+  ./check_nems_php_agent 80 90 https://example.com/nems-agent.php disk /mnt/backup

 WARN if either up or down network usage exceed 1 Mb/s, CRIT if over 2 Mb/s: